The Sick Child (Munch): Style

-Every piece in the series is strongly influenced by the conventions of German Expressionism, while most are heavily impressionistic in technique.
-The painted versions are built up from thick layers of impasto paint, and typically show heavy and broad vertical brush strokes.
+Every piece in the series is strongly influenced by the conventions of German Expressionism, and are heavily impressionistic in technique.
+The painted versions are built up from thick layers of impasto paint with heavy, broad vertical brushstrokes.
 The emphasis on verticals gives the works a hazy feel and adds to their emotive power, an effect the art critic Michelle Facos described as presenting the viewer with "a scene experienced at close range but hazily, as if viewed through tears or the veil of memory".

 Versions

-Munch was only 26 when he completed the 1885–86 painting and uncertain enough of his ability, he gave it the tentative title Study.
+Munch was only 26 when he completed the 1885–86 painting, and uncertain enough of his ability, he gave it the tentative title Study.
 Munch completed six paintings titled The Sick Child.
 Three are now in Oslo (1885–86, 1925, 1927), the others in Gothenburg (1896), Stockholm (1907), and London (1907).
-He created eight studies in drypoints and etching after his breakthrough in 1892 when demand for his work grew.
+He created eight studies in drypoint and etching after his breakthrough in 1892, when demand for his work grew.

 The first version took over a year to complete.
 Munch found it an unhappy and frustrating experience, and the canvas was worked and reworked almost obsessively.
 Between 1885 and 1886 Munch painted, scrubbed out and repainted the image, before finally arriving at an image he was satisfied with.
 He often mentioned the works in his journals and publications, and it features heavily in his "The Origin of the Frieze of Life" (Live Friesens tilblivelse).
 He later wrote that the 1885–86 painting was such a difficult struggle that its completion marked a major "breakthrough" in his art.
 Munch explained: "I started as an Impressionist, but during the violent mental and vital convulsions of the Bohême period Impressionism gave me insufficient expression—I had to find an expression for what stirred my mind ...
-The first break with Impressionism was the Sick Child—I was looking for expression (Expressionism)."
+The first break with Impressionism was the Sick Child—I was looking for expression."

 Edvard Munch, The Sick Child, 1896.
 The 2nd in the series was completed while the artist was living in Paris, Konstmuseet, Gothenburg.

 Edvard Munch, The Sick Child, 1907.
 3rd in the series.
 Oil on canvas, 118 cm x 120 cm.
 Thiel Gallery, Stockholm.

 Edvard Munch, The Sick Child, 1907.
 4th in the series.
 Oil on canvas, 137 cm × 139 cm.
 Tate, London.

 Edvard Munch, The Sick Child, 1925.
 5th in the series.
 Oil on canvas, 117 cm × 118 cm.
 Munch Museum, Oslo.

 Edvard Munch, 1927.
 6th in the series.